austinelwell99/pagerDutyDocs/docs.md

 # How to Uninstall
 1. Navigate to the **Admin** page in Stack Moxie.
 Then open the **Notifications & Alerts** tab.
-2. Click on the eplisis to the right of the PagerDuty logo.
+2. Click on the elipsis to the right of the PagerDuty logo.
 Click **Delete PagerDuty Connection** and **Confirm** on the pop-up modal.